Boarding School Options

 - Fill in the SF-1190, and present it when you arrive at post.

-- Visit our Parent Advocacy page and see what suggestions we have about talking with school personnel.
+- Visit our transition page and see what suggestions we have about talking with school personnel.

 Important Note: The Department of State requests that children of U.S. Foreign Service employees who attend a boarding school outside of the United States register with the American Embassy/Consulate in that country.